Eisbaeeer/CO2light/README.md

 - Wifi-Manager for easy connection to available AccessPoints
 - MQTT client to transmit the values to a central server like home-automation-systems
 - Brightness configurable via MQTT subscription (e.g. for automated day/night mode)
-- Publishing the colour of CO2 value via MQTT in HTML code (e.g. to display in homeautiomation)
+- Publishing the color of CO2 value via MQTT in HTML code (e.g. to display in homeautiomation)
 - Publishing the CO2 value via MQTT
 - Webpage to configure all settings or read the values
 - OTA Over-The-Air update of firmware
-- Colour picker for all colour states
+- Color picker for all color states
-- Colour ranges configurable
+- Color ranges configurable
 - Manual calibration of CO2 value possible via dashboard

 ## Schematic